jawzs/APCSA_Sem1_PRIMM_Classes/README.md

     > I think private means the variable can only be used in that file but public mean it can be used in different java files in the same project.

 3. How are the files `ShapeDriver.java` and `Square.java` related?
-    > your square.java defines methods used in shapedriver.
+    > Square.java defines methods used in shapedriver.java

 4. There is no method definition for `Square()`.
 Do you think the code will compile?
     > yes becuase it defines different methods inside.